Waiting time for payments to businesses lengthens

 ISME chief executive Neil McDonnell said failure by businesses to pay each other on time has a knock-on effect on productivity, development and growth.

-A Prompt Payment Code of Conduct was introduced in March 2015, seeks to encourage organisations to ensure they make payments as quickly as possible.
+A Prompt Payment Code of Conduct was introduced in March 2015 which seeks to encourage organisations to ensure they make payments as quickly as possible.
 However, it was subsequently found that only a handful of companies signed up for the voluntary Government-led initiative